 The European Commission proposes further to increase flexibility in the rules governing the funds that support the most deprived (FEAD), fishermen and the seafood sector, and farmers.

-The Emergency Support Instrument provides support to help Member States in their efforts to address the COVID-19 pandemic.
+The Emergency Support Instrument provides support to help Member States in their efforts to address the coronavirus pandemic.
 It provides a broad EU tool-box to respond to needs which can be best addressed in a strategic, coordinated manner at European level.
-As a financing arm of the Joint European Roadmap towards lifting COVID-19 containment measures, the instrument helps mitigate the immediate consequences of the pandemic and anticipate the needs related to the exit and recovery.
+As a financing arm of the Joint European Roadmap towards lifting coronavirus containment measures, the instrument helps mitigate the immediate consequences of the pandemic and anticipate the needs related to the exit and recovery.

 Strategic funding to boost global preparedness